Action & Impact In The ZONE

 • All families have what they need to thrive

-• Families and residents are connected to school and neighborhood
+• Families and residents are connected to schools and neighborhoods

 If we are successful in meeting these goals, these indicators will change in our community: